 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-It's unlikely you'll get involved.... especially if you understand a little of the history.
-It'll also make more sense of what you see.
+It's unlikely you'll get involved, especially if you understand a little more of Bosnia and Herzegovina's history.
+It'll also make more sense of what you see around town.

-Like the red plastic that fills holes in the sidewalks and streets.
-The holes are from shell craters that have been filled in with red in memory of the war.
+Bosnia has a violent history, and there are numerous examples you can see around the country to remind visitors.
+Such as the red plastic that fills holes in the sidewalks and streets.
+These holes are from shell craters that have been filled in with red in memory of the war.